compbiomed-unito/acdc-nn/README.md

 # ACDC-NN

-ACDC-NN is a novel anti-symmetric neural network to predict proteins free energy changes upon point variations along the amino acid sequence.
+ACDC-NN is a novel antisymmetric neural network to predict proteins free energy changes upon point variations along the amino acid sequence.
 The ACDC-NN model was built so that it can be used to make predictions in two different ways:

 1. when both the wild-type and variant structure are available, these are respectively used as direct and inverse inputs so that the network can provide a prediction that, by construction, is perfectly antisymmetric ;